 When students submit an assignment, learning shouldn't stop.

-When students are viewed as thinkers, knowledge is generated through collaborative efforts that encourage students to be curious while learning.
-This can be achieved by providing a mechanism for assessing the learning quality of the students through cognitive activities at a higher level.
+When students are viewed as thinkers, knowledge is generated through collaborative efforts that encourage students to be curious while learning in an online environment.
+This can be achieved by providing a mechanism for assessing the learning quality of the students through cognitive activities at a higher level of the learning process.

-Incorporating both peer-to-peer evaluation and feedback-on-feedback can further enhance student’s higher-order thinking and comprehension of course material beyond the classroom.
-As students complete assignments, they have greater opportunity to understand and comprehend the task at hand.
+Incorporating both peer-to-peer evaluation and feedback-on-feedback can further enhance student’s higher-order critical thinking and comprehension of course material and coursework beyond the traditional classroom.
+As students complete assignments, they have a greater opportunity to understand and comprehend the task at hand.
 Through peer evaluation, they have the chance to analyze existing or newly found knowledge which in return will increase their curiosity.
 The application can be seen through the feedback students will provide on one another's evaluations.
-Here, students will have the opportunity to engage with their peers through a virtual classroom community outside of class time.
+Here, students will have the opportunity to engage with their peers through a virtual classroom community outside of class in real-time.

 Keeping student's prepared before entering the classroom

 Using Kritik to create open discussions or to create questions that tackle real-world problems will encourage inquiry-based learning from students.
-Whether it be watching video lectures, conducting research or designing or performing experiments students will be actively engaged while completing activities.
+Whether it be watching video lectures and conferencing, conducting research, or designing or performing experiments students will be actively engaged while completing learning activities.
 Team-based learning is also encouraged as students can receive immediate feedback before debating or completing group work in class.

 Including various types of activities can make FCM can enable professors to have students learn while building out course content.
 For example, instructors may ask students to read a chapter of the book, put on a "teacher hat" and create a question out of the content of those readings that can be used for quizzes and exams.